practical-neuroimaging/practical-neuroimaging.github.com/_sources/day14.txt

 * Wait a second: What is a model exactly ?

-* I am chosing a very wrong model: Consequences on the results of t/F tests.
+* I am choosing a very wrong model: Consequences on the results of t/F tests.

 * How do I know my model is - is not very wrong? the good, the bad, the ugly (reverse order)
    - the ugly: p-hacking.
 Let's try it.